gohyixian/GeoLDM-edit/deployment/docker/cu118/README..md

 # Accessing the Inferencing UI
 There are 2 ways to access the UI:
 - Locally via <a href='http://127.0.0.1:7860'>http://localhost:7860</a>.
 - Public URL hosted by gradio for 72 hours.
-The URL will be in the form of <code>some-unique-id.gradio.live</code> and will be printer on the terminal when the docker image is run.
+The URL will be in the form of <code>some-unique-id.gradio.live</code> and will be printed on the terminal when the docker image is run.

 </br>